- You could build positive business credit history, if your vendor reports account history to a commercial credit bureau.

-Vendor accounts can be an effective way to establish business credit when you have none or simply not enough.
+Vendor accounts can be an effective way to establish business credit and improve cash flow.
+They are a popular alternative, or complement to, business loans for small business, often providing much needed liquidity.
 While you should avoid going into debt simply to build credit, there’s nothing wrong with using a vendor account to finance products your company already needs.
 Ready to look for vendors that report trade credit to the commercial credit bureaus?
 The BusinessLauncher tool in your free Nav account can help you sort through vendors and lenders that report, making your search a lot easier to navigate.

 - SBA Loans